Application and Selection

 Nursing A.A.S.
 Degree One-Year LPN to RN Path

 The nursing program is designed to prepare individuals to be eligible to apply to take the National Council Licensure Examination for the Registered Nurse (NCLEX-RN).
 The three semester curriculum provides learning opportunities which emphasize the application of the nursing core competencies which are professional behaviors, communication, assessment, clinical decision making, caring interventions, teaching and learning, collaboration, and managing care of a diverse client population.
 Clinical activities are provided in campus classrooms, area hospitals, extended care facilities, and other health and community agencies.
 While the majority of the clinical experiences are located within the college's eleven county service area, additional travel is sometimes required.
 Students completing this program will be awarded an Associate of Applied Science (AAS) degree.
 Articulation with a baccalaureate program of study is supported.

-The LPN-RN Program is currently being updated to align with the new curriculum.
+The LPN-RN Program has been updated to align with the new curriculum.

-To help prospective LPN-RN students plan which general education courses to take, here are the courses that will likely be required:
+To help prospective LPN-RN students plan which general education courses to take, here are the courses that are pre-requisites:

 - Anatomy and Physiology I and II (BIOL 2010 and BIOL 2020)

 Students may take the remaining general education courses prior to admission to the nursing program if desired: